PierreSenellart/provsql/doc/TODO/safe-query-followups.md

 - **FD chases through views and CTAS-derived relations.**  The PK-FD pass is currently restricted to FROM lists of base relations.
-  Extending it through views and `CREATE TABLE AS` -derived tables needs the TID/BID classifier in the TID/BID-propagation section above to mature (in particular : independent-TID join inference, view descent, and the inter-relation correlation registry that tracks ancestry to refuse unsafe FROM lists).  *Deferred until that work lands ; the CTAS-correlation trap on deterministic atoms (`CREATE TABLE foo AS SELECT * FROM <tracked>` without `add_provenance`) is the most visible symptom.*
+  Extending it through views and `CREATE TABLE AS` -derived tables was blocked on the TID/BID-propagation work that landed in the `safe_queries` branch (view descent in the safe-query rewriter, CTAS lineage hook, ancestry-based disjointness gate, independent-TID join inference, BID block-key preservation under projection / GROUP BY).
+The propagation prerequisites are now in place ; the remaining work is to teach the PK-FD pass itself to follow the lineage rather than stopping at view / CTAS-derived RTEs.  *Still deferred ; the CTAS-correlation trap on deterministic atoms (`CREATE TABLE foo AS SELECT * FROM
+  <tracked>` without `add_provenance`) is the most visible
+  symptom, but in practice it's covered by the CTAS hook seeding ancestry on lineage-bearing CTAS now.*

 - **Data-safe plans.**  FDs that hold on the *instance* but not in the schema, per Jha, Olteanu & Suciu (EDBT 2010).
 Larger project ; the